Annoying as hell, isn’t it?

-So how does he add value and build trust with every email he sends?
-He gives away the whole shebang.
+So how did he add value and build trust with every email he sent?
+He gave away the whole shebang.

-Rather than linking to the blog post in his email, he includes the entire post so subscribers can read it right in their inboxes.
+Rather than linking to the blog post in his email, Kevin would include the entire post so subscribers could read it right in their inboxes.

-While including an enticing preview and then linking to your blog post might result in more traffic to your website and social shares, Kevin sees things differently:
+While including an enticing preview and then linking to your blog post might result in more traffic to your website and social shares, Kevin saw things differently:

-Judging by the responses Kevin got from a recent email, the answer to those questions is a resounding yes.
+Judging by the responses Kevin would receive for each email, the answer to those questions is a resounding yes.
 Check out this collection of email responses from Kevin’s inbox:

 When you send content-rich emails, rather than short emails that demand an action, something magical happens…

 You train subscribers to read your emails, not just your blog posts.